DeleLinus/python_engineer_experienced_professional/README.md

 # Development Setup
 To run this system, you must have python installed on your computer.
-No third party library has been used for this program.
-The libraries leveraged include:
+No third party library has been used for the main program except for the program testing that uses `jsonschema`.
+The libraries leveraged for the main program include:
 * `os`
 * `glob`
 * `json`